MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/spatial-sound-design.md

 ### Which spatialization technology to use

 With headphones or the HoloLens speakers, use head-related transfer function (HRTF)-based spatialization technologies.
 These technologies model the sound propagation around the head in the physical world.
 Even when a sound source is on the far side of one's head, sound propagates to the distant ear with some attenuation and delay.
 Speaker panning relies only on attenuation and applies total attenuation in the left ear when sounds are on the right side, and the other way around.
-This technique can be uncomfortable for "normal hearing" listeners and inaccessible for listeners who have hearing impairment in one ear.
+This technique can be uncomfortable for "normal hearing" listeners and inaccessible for listeners who are hard of hearing in one ear.

 ## Next steps